uktrade/data-hub-frontend/README.md

     The server will run with the node debug flag so you can debug with Webstorm or Visual Studio Code.

-### Working with live SSO
+### Working with SSO

+**Mock SSO**

+To use the mock SSO service, add the environment variables from sample.env below the line `To use mock-SSO` into your `.env` file and uncomment.

+  Start the mocked SSO:

+    ```bash
+    docker run -it -p 8080:8080 gcr.io/sre-docker-registry/github.com/uktrade/mock-sso:latest
+    ```

+**Live SSO**

-To use the live SSO service, add the environment variables from sample.env below the line `To use live SSO` into your `.env` file and uncomment
+To use the live SSO service, add the environment variables from sample.env below the line `To use live SSO` into your `.env` file and uncomment.

+Set SSO_ENABLED=false

 Then restart your development environment